moxie-protocol/moxie-agent-skills/README.md

 8. Does not contain any code that interacts with smart contracts that has not verified and published its source code.
 9. Have audited smart contracts if the skills contain code that interacts with smart contracts has volume/balance above 100k USD.

-The Moxie team will review the newly created Creator Agent Skills and once merged, your Skills will automatically be registered to the Skills Marketplace where it's accessible for Moxie users to use.
+The Senpi team will review the newly created Creator Agent Skills and once merged, your Skills will automatically be registered to the Skills Marketplace where it's accessible for Moxie users to use.

 ## 💬 Community & Contact

 - [GitHub Issues](https://github.com/moxie-protocol/moxie-agent-skills/issues).
 Best for: bugs you encounter when developing new Creator Agent Skills, and feature proposals.
 - [Telegram](https://t.me/+QVjX1VPh3SpmNjMx).
-Best for: sharing your Creator Agent Skills and hanging out with the Moxie Developer Community.
+Best for: sharing your Creator Agent Skills and hanging out with the Senpi Developer Community.

 ## 👥 Contributors